vargatn/xpipe/doc/source/config.rst

 custom params file defined in the last loaded config.
 Each new config file only *updates* the settings, such that keys which are not present in the later files are left at their latest value.

-The parameters defined here are loaded into the dictionary :code:`xpipe.paths.params`
+The parameters defined here are loaded into the dictionary :py:data:`xpipe.paths.params`

 .. _params.yml: